navgang/GithubBot/README.md

 A friendly tool to interact with the OpenAI API and manage GitHub repositories seamlessly.

-## Installation Steps
+## Installation

-To get started with the OpenAI GitHub Assistant, follow these steps:
+To get started with the OpenAI GitHub Assistant, follow these simple steps:

 1. **Clone the repository:**
    ```bash